vichayut-tubtim/hospital-readmission-prediction/README.md

 Hospital readmission is an important healthcare challenge because it increases costs and may indicate that some patients require additional support after discharge.

-The goal of this project is to build a Machine Learning model that identifies diabetic patients with a higher risk of readmission within 30 days.
+The goal of this project is to build a Machine Learning model that identifies diabetic patients with higher risk of readmission within 30 days.

-The model produces a risk score that can be used to rank patients and prioritize follow-up resources.
+The model produces a risk score that is used to rank patients from higher to lower risk and support follow-up prioritization.

 ---